Sydney-Informatics-Hub/intro-git/notebooks/11_workflows.md

 * bugfix-divide-by-zero
 * release-v1.2

-A feature branch adds a new ability or interface to the code; a bugfix is to correct a mistake.
+1. A **feature branch** adds a new ability or interface to the code
+2. A **bugfix** is to correct a mistake.

-And release branches allow you to collect a set of features for a planned release into a single branch where they can be tested together and then merged back to the main branch when they're all ready to go.
+3. And **release branches** allow you to collect a set of features for a planned release into a single branch where they can be tested together and then merged back to the main branch when they're all ready to go.

 As a codebase is worked on over time, it will accumulate branches.
 It can be helpful to remove these, so that you're not having to sort through bugfixes